coq/platform/README.md

 These dependencies might have various licenses.
 You need to refer to your system package manager to inspect the licenses of such packages.

-# Features of the 8.12.1 release
+# Features of the 8.13+beta release

 - fully opam based, also on Windows
 - single script call to install system dependencies, opam (if not there), a fresh opam switch and the coq platform
 - interactive (well script based) guidance of the user through the few parameters
 - includes all packages provided in the 8.12 windows installer.
 The list of included packages is:
 ```
-coq                       8.12.1                Formal proof management system
+coq                       8.13.dev        Formal proof management system
-coqide                    8.12.1                IDE of the Coq formal proof management system
+coqide                    8.13.dev        IDE of the Coq formal proof management system
-coq-aac-tactics           8.12.0                Coq plugin providing tactics for rewriting universally quantified equ
+coq-aac-tactics           8.13.0          Coq plugin providing tactics for rewriting universally quantified equations
-coq-bignums               8.12.0                Bignums, the Coq library of arbitrary large numbers
+coq-bignums               8.13.0~beta1    Bignums, the Coq library of arbitrary large numbers
-coq-compcert              3.7+8.12~coq_platform The CompCert C compiler (using coq-platform supplied version of Flocq
+coq-compcert              3.8             The CompCert C compiler (64 bit)
-coq-coquelicot            3.1.0                 A Coq formalization of real analysis compatible with the standard lib
+coq-coquelicot            3.1.0           A Coq formalization of real analysis compatible with the standard library
-coq-elpi                  1.5.1                 Elpi extension language for Coq
+coq-elpi                  1.8.1           Elpi extension language for Coq
-coq-equations             1.2.3+8.12            A function definition package for Coq
+coq-equations             1.2.3+8.13      A function definition package for Coq
-coq-ext-lib               0.11.2                A library of Coq definitions, theorems, and tactics
+coq-ext-lib               0.11.3          A library of Coq definitions, theorems, and tactics
 coq-flocq                 3.3.1           A formalization of floating-point arithmetic for the Coq system
-coq-gappa                 1.4.4                 A Coq tactic for discharging goals about floating-point arithmetic an
+coq-gappa                 1.4.6           A Coq tactic for discharging goals about floating-point arithmetic and roun
-coq-hierarchy-builder     0.10.0                Hierarchy Builder
+coq-hierarchy-builder     1.0.0           Hierarchy Builder
-coq-interval              4.0.0                 A Coq tactic for proving bounds on real-valued expressions automatica
+coq-interval              4.1.0           A Coq tactic for proving bounds on real-valued expressions automatically
-coq-mathcomp-algebra      1.11.0                Mathematical Components Library on Algebra
+coq-mathcomp-algebra      1.12.0          Mathematical Components Library on Algebra
 coq-mathcomp-bigenough    1.0.0           A small library to do epsilon - N reasonning
-coq-mathcomp-character    1.11.0                Mathematical Components Library on character theory
+coq-mathcomp-character    1.12.0          Mathematical Components Library on character theory
-coq-mathcomp-field        1.11.0                Mathematical Components Library on Fields
+coq-mathcomp-field        1.12.0          Mathematical Components Library on Fields
-coq-mathcomp-fingroup     1.11.0                Mathematical Components Library on finite groups
+coq-mathcomp-fingroup     1.12.0          Mathematical Components Library on finite groups
-coq-mathcomp-finmap       1.5.0                 Finite sets, finite maps, finitely supported functions, orders
+coq-mathcomp-finmap       1.5.1           Finite sets, finite maps, finitely supported functions
-coq-mathcomp-real-closed  1.1.1                 Mathematical Components Library on real closed fields
+coq-mathcomp-real-closed  1.1.2           Mathematical Components Library on real closed fields
-coq-mathcomp-solvable     1.11.0                Mathematical Components Library on finite groups (II)
+coq-mathcomp-solvable     1.12.0          Mathematical Components Library on finite groups (II)
-coq-mathcomp-ssreflect    1.11.0                Small Scale Reflection
+coq-mathcomp-ssreflect    1.12.0          Small Scale Reflection
 coq-menhirlib             20200624        A support library for verified Coq parsers produced by Menhir
-coq-mtac2                 1.3+8.12              Mtac2: Typed Tactics for Coq
+coq-mtac2                 1.4+8.13        Mtac2: Typed Tactics for Coq
-coq-quickchick            1.4.0                 Randomized Property-Based Testing Plugin for Coq
+coq-quickchick            1.5.0           Randomized Property-Based Testing Plugin for Coq
-coq-simple-io             1.4.0                 IO monad for Coq
+coq-simple-io             1.5.0           IO monad for Coq
-coq-unicoq                1.5+8.12              An enhanced unification algorithm for Coq
+coq-unicoq                1.5+8.13        An enhanced unification algorithm for Coq
-coq-vst                   2.6                   Verified Software Toolchain
+coq-vst                   2.7             Verified Software Toolchain
-elpi                      1.11.4-1              ELPI - Embeddable λProlog Interpreter
-gappa                     1.3.5                 Tool intended for formally proving properties on numerical programs d
+gappa                     1.3.5           Tool intended for formally proving properties on numerical programs dealing
 menhir                    20200624        An LR(1) parser generator
 ```
 - one unified setup script for Windows, macOS and Linux with few OS dependent sections only
 - on Windows there is an additional wrapper batch script to setup Cygwin as build and working environment